At Eva’s funeral, we released pink balloons into the sky.

 And even though we were surrounded by doctors, nurses and hospital staff, we never felt more alone.

 LauraLynn got in touch with us in hospital.
 They talked to us about how they could help us.
 We spent the next two weeks in LauraLynn.
-We slept in the family suite, with Eva beside us.
+We slept in a the family suite, with Eva beside us.
 They fed us and looked after our every need.
 And they trained us on how to give Eva her medications, so we could bring her home.

 This Christmas, another family like mine could be told they only have days or weeks left with their child.